seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 To him our absolute power: /

 *\[To EDGAR and KENT]*
-/ you, to your rights:
+/ You, to your rights:
 With boot, and such addition as your honors
 Have more than merited.
 All friends shall taste
 The wages of their virtue, and all foes